faisalqureshi/webify/manual/introduction.md

 ## Blogging

-Webify version > 3.1 supports blogging as well.
+Webify version > 3.1 supports blogging.
 When blogging is enabled for a folder, all markdown files in this folder and all its descended sub-folders are collected and added to a blogging rendering context.
 A special blog index markdown file is processed last, and the blogging rendering context is available to create a blog index.